kovidgoyal/kitty/docs/layouts.rst

 There are many different layouts available.
 They are all enabled by default, you can switch layouts using :sc:`next_layout`.
-To control which layouts are available use :opt:`enabled_layouts` the first listed layout becomes the default.
+To control which layouts are available use :opt:`enabled_layouts`, the first listed layout becomes the default.
 Individual layouts and how to use them are described below.

 .. contents::